FairwindsOps/insights-docs/docs/technical-details/self-hosted/installation.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Self-hosted install Documentation. "
+    content: "Fairwinds Insights | Self-hosted Documentation: Fairwinds Insights self hosted install"
 ---
 # Installation

-> The documentation may be incomplete, and it is subject to breaking changes.

 > You'll need a code provided by the Fairwinds team in order to try out
-> the self-hosted version of Insights.
+> the self hosted version of Insights.
 If you're interested,
 > [schedule some time to chat](https://www.fairwinds.com/fairwinds-insights-demo)

 ## Quickstart
-These instructions are good for a quick demo of self-hosted Insights.
-For production-grade installations, you'll want to use the instructions here to harden your installation.
+These instructions are for a quick demo of self hosted Insights.
+For production grade installations, you'll want to use the instructions here to harden your installation.

 ```bash